 Aquatic Ecology & Palaeoecology Research Program

-The remains of the Scrivens Mastodont were first discovered by Veronica Scrivens on property owned by her and her husband Aaron.
+The remains of the Scrivens Mastodon were first discovered by Veronica Scrivens on property owned by her and her husband Aaron.
 One year after the digging of a pond in front of their home, Veronica noticed a bone sticking out of one of the piles of dredged pond sediment.
 Being a hunter and one who is no stranger to animal bones, she immediately knew that it was too large to be a deer, cow, or horse.
 She brought the bone to Hillsdale College Professor, Dr. Anthony Swinehart, for identification.
-The bone turned out to be the left ulna (forelimb bone) of an immature male mastodont.
+The bone turned out to be the left ulna (forelimb bone) of an immature male mastodon.
 The Scrivens invited Dr. Swinehart to coordinate a search for the rest of the skeleton and a subsequent scientific study of the site.

 An irrigation pump was employed to drain the pond so that the bones and other fossils could be reached.